nitrictech/docs/docs/guides/serverless-api-with-nextjs.md

-# Nitric To-Dos

-In this tutorial, you'll create a [Next.js](https://nextjs.org/) application that connects to a task list [Nitric API](https://nitric.io/docs/apis) and a task list [Nitric Collection](https://nitric.io/docs/collections).
-We will also be using [Tailwind CSS](https://tailwindcss.com/) for styling.

 ## Overview

 This guide shows you how to create a simple To-do list in Nextjs with an API backed by serverless functions.
 It also uses collections for data persistence.